 ARC-PA Accreditation Status

-At its July 2017 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) placed the AdventHealth University Physician Assistant program, sponsored by AdventHealth University, on Accreditation-Probation status until its next review in June 2019.
+At its June 2019 meeting, the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) extended Accreditation-Probation status for the AdventHealth University Physician Assistant Program sponsored by AdventHealth University, until its next review in June 2021.

 The AdventHealth University (AHU) Physician Assistant program has been, and remains, accredited.
 AHU is also accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award Certificates, Associate’s, Baccalaureate’s, Master’s, and a Doctoral degree.
 As such, the pursuit of academic excellence continues to be the primary objective of the program faculty and the University administration.

 The reasons for placing AHU on accreditation probation status pertains to administrative and assessment standards.
 While we are disappointed with the probationary status, students will be reassured to know:

 - The content and quality of the curricular instruction is not in question.

 - This does not affect currently enrolled, admitted, and prospective students on their journey toward program completion.

 - Students can continue to apply, matriculate, graduate, take board examinations, obtain state licensing, and practice medicine.